 Generally, children between age 3-6 years begin to develop reading skills, though some children may be ready earlier or later than that range.
 However, it’s never too early to introduce the Chinese Character to multilingual toddlers.
 In Taiwan, children see Chinese characters everywhere!
 But in Barcelona, we will need to make an extra effort for our multilingual kids to expose more Chinese characters.

 Knowing simple Chinese New Year’s characters

-Over the weekend, we begin to prepare for our first Chinese New Year decorations.
+Over the weekend, we begin to prepare for our first New Year decorations.
 I have cut a few 3D Chinese characters “Spring”(春), which means the Spring Festival.
-Most Taiwanese write the character “Spring” (春) on a beautiful red color paper and paste on the wall.
+Most Taiwanese write the character “Spring” (春) on beautiful red color paper and paste it on the wall.

-Besides the character “Spring” (春) that was previously introduced over the weekend, I have also placed another Chinese Character “Ji” （吉), which means good luck, on kids’ desk.
+Besides the character “Spring” (春) that was previously introduced, I have also placed another Chinese Character “Ji” （吉), which means good luck.
 “Ji” is also one of the most used characters during the Chinese New Year, literally from the street decorations to television programs to red envelope design.

 Over the course of two weeks of Chinese New Year, there are many ways to design a few activities to introduce this important event to our multicultural children.
 Here are some of the suggestions: